LEARN SOMETHING NEW

 Emotionally Focused Couples Therapy (EFT)

 EFT is focused on the attachment you have with your spouse.
 So, it takes a fight and breaks it down into what you are really feeling.
-Naturally, it connects you to emotions underlying how and what you are fighting about.
+Naturally, it connects you to emotions underlying how and what you are fighting about (Related Articles: Emotions 101 and 3 Principles of Emotional Health).
 Because it does this, it helps you connect and heal together.

 Outlined here are several steps to this approach.